brothersdw/heatmap-component/README.md

 ### Starting application

 - Make sure you are in the `heatmap-component` directory when running `docker-compose`.
-The below assumes you where in the `heatmap` directory.
+The below assumes you where in the `heatmap/src` directory.

 ```shell script
 cd ../..